MattCallahan-NOAA/ESP-automated-indicators/README.md

  Code for the original indicators calculated by Jordan Watson can be found at https://github.com/jordanwatson/ESP_Indicators"

- We replicate these calculations in the esp_indicator.sql file
+ We replicate these calculations in the esp_indicator_automation.sql file